This happens after you submit your complaint:

 - The complaint is immediately allocated to a case officer who reviews the complaint and makes an assessment of whether the Ombudsman can consider it.

-- You will receive a preliminary answer within two weeks.
+- You will receive a preliminary answer within three weeks.
 If we can consider your case, we will inform you about when you can expect to receive a more detailed answer from us.

 - We will investigate the case further and, if required, raise the matter with the public administration.

 - The investigation will continue, and, as the complainant, you will have an opportunity to make a statement.

 - Finally, the Ombudsman will give his opinion on the matter.

 Case processing times varies according to the investigations required, but you will be kept continuously up to date throughout the complaint process.
 Because the Ombudsman always obtains all documents in the case from the public administration in the cases it investigates, it will often take some time to arrive at a final decision.
 You can request access to information about your case.
 Such requests are normally considered within 1–3 working days.

 What can the Parliamentary Ombudsman do?